Graham913/G-Hog-mapper-notebook/README.md

 ## Planning

-Our initial idea is to create a remote-controlled robot that can direct live-video feed back to the controller.
-We want to drive this robot through the groundhog tunnels at CHS and explore the intriquite designs within.
+Our initial idea is to create a remote-controlled robot that can direct live-video feedback to the controller.
+We want to drive this robot through the groundhog tunnels at CHS and explore the intricate designs within.
 We plan to achieve this by controlling motors using a joystick, and some form of screen/camera to see video.

-Our end goal is to get video inside of the tunnels, but really just create a robot that we can cotrol and will give us live video feed.
+Our end goal is to get video inside of the tunnels, but really just create a robot that we can control and will give us a live video feed.
 Our success will be measured by whether or not we can accomplish this goal.

 ## Initial brainstorming